cofoeducistudent/tam-ms1-c/README.md

 * As for more  aesthetics, I chose to implement rounded corners on most of the images.
 I felt this was somehow warmer and friendly, rather than sharp edgeds

-* I also implement the "Exo" font-family using **Googlefonts** as that was soft and does not convey horror per-sae.
+* I also implemented the "Exo" font-family using **Googlefonts** CDN as that was soft and does not convey horror per-sae.

 * Finally, I utilized the **Fontawsome** CDN linking to place social media icons in suitable places.
 Again I changed the colors with CSS, on link and hover.